 - Navigation lights

 When you want to rinse off with fresh water after taking a dip, remember to turn the engine key, otherwise the shower won't start.
-And then remember to turn it off to avoid draining the battery!
+And then remember to switch it off to avoid draining the battery!

 4. Renting a rubber boat: how to leave the port